 We’ve never seen a medical clinic look this good.
 Farma was at the forefront of Oregon’s cannabis movement long before it ever became legalized.
-Now that it has, they’ve put the style spin on their interiors for their growing audience: the bright lights and clean white walls found in most pharmacies now share space with cheeky-yet-comforting details like blue bar chairs, a circular rug, and a cross-shaped wall hanging overflowing with plants.
+Now that it has, they’ve put the style spin on their interiors for their growing audience: thanks to the deft eye of architect Anne Niedergang, the bright lights and clean white walls found in most pharmacies now share space with cheeky-yet-comforting details like blue bar chairs, a circular rug, and a cross-shaped wall hanging overflowing with plants.

 Barbary Coast, San Francisco, CA

 No, this isn’t a speakeasy-style bar or hotel lobby you’re walking into (though it’s trying its best).
 Look past all the mahogany wood, leather chairs, and Persian rugs at Barbary Coast and you’ll realize you’re in one of San Francisco’s most popular dispensaries.
 Even the experience is deceiving: guests belly up to a bar on brass-studded stools and peruse through menus laid out like cocktail lists for their recreational order of choice.

 Good Chemistry has a presence in Denver, but their second outpost over in Aurora is worth a look, too.
 The owner hired designers and branders to recreate a former Blockbuster, and the result is both sleek and smart: dark walls and woods emphasize the spotlights thrown on four color-coded stations, which each represent different strains—sleep, relief, relaxation, and stimulation—and explain their effects and chemical makeup.
 The idea is to make the subculture less intimidating to less-experienced customers while also emphasizing the quality of their ingredients.

 New England Treatment Access, Brookline, MA